hobhob

 Most agent settings, file-sync mode, git platform, and environment can be overridden per project from Project Settings.
 Project values take precedence over global defaults and travel with the project, so different repos can use different models, backends, or tokens.

-Extra CLI flags and environment variables append to the global values rather than replacing them.
-A few settings (search excludes, hidden workflows, git platform) are project-only.
+Project-specific CLI flags and environment variables for built-in backends append to their global values.
+Custom profile launch configuration is global; variants inherit their base profile and apply their own flags and environment variables last.
+A few settings (search excludes, hidden automations, git platform) are project-only.

 You can also give each project a custom icon in the project switcher.